IABTechLab/uid2docs/docs/guides/integration-aws-entity-resolution.md

 The following steps are a summary of actions you'll take in the AWS Entity Resolution user interface.
 For additional details and instructions, see [Creating a matching workflow with UID 2.0](https://docs.aws.amazon.com/entityresolution/latest/userguide/create-matching-workflow-provider.html#create-mw-uid) in the AWS Entity Resolution documentation.

 :::note
 UID2 supports both email and phone number for UID2 generation.
-However, in AWS Entity Resolution, if both values are present in the schema mapping, the workflow will duplicate each record in the output.
-One record will use the email for UID2 generation and the second record will use phone number.
-If you don't prefer this duplication of records in the output and if your data includes a mix of emails and phone numbers, the best approach is to create a separate workflow for each, with separate schema mappings.
-In this scenario, go through the following steps twice&#8212;create one workflow for emails and a separate one for phone numbers.
+However, in AWS Entity Resolution, if both values are present in the schema mapping, the workflow duplicates each record in the output.
+One record uses the email for UID2 generation and the second record uses phone number.
+If your data includes a mix of emails and phone numbers and you don't want this duplication of records in the output, the best approach is to create a separate workflow for each, with separate schema mappings.
+In this scenario, go through the following steps twice—create one workflow for emails and a separate one for phone numbers.
 :::

 To create the matching workflow, first sign in to the AWS Management console, open the **AWS Entity Resolution** page, and choose **Workflows** > **Matching workflows** > **Create matching workflow**.
 Then, complete the following steps for your matching workflow.